fasiha/tabito-lib/README.md

   synonyms?: [string, Furigana[]][];
 }
 ```
-The `furigana` array represents the raw text of the sentence, with optional readings (using the `<ruby>` and `<rt>` HTML tags for [Ruby characters](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ruby), which are easy to hand-write as well as obtain from dictionaries like [JmdictFurigana](https://github.com/Doublevil/JmdictFurigana)).
+The `furigana` array represents the raw text of the sentence, with optional readings (using the `<ruby>` and `<rt>` HTML tags for [Ruby characters](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ruby), which are easy to hand-write as well as obtain from dictionaries like [JmdictFurigana](https://github.com/Doublevil/JmdictFurigana); however it is expected that this array represents morphemes coming out of an NLP (natural language processing) system like MeCab or Kuromoji or Ichiran).

 The `synonyms` array lets you encode all the different grammatical variability discussed above—
 - "たくさん" → <ruby>沢<rt>たく</rt></ruby><ruby>山<rt>さん</rt></ruby>